void-linux/void-docs/src/installation/guides/fullusb.md

 # Live USB To Full Install

-This installation guide shows how to convert a Live USB of Void Linux into a Full, Pervasive Install.
+This installation guide explains how to convert a Live USB of Void Linux into a Full Install.
 It is recommended to use a machine that has at least 4GB of RAM, and a USB drive with more than 4GB of storage to perform the installation.

 ## Setup